We believe...Everyone Can Help Out

 ANNUAL ECHO AWARDS

 In 2001, The Winston-Salem Foundation began presenting ECHO Awards to individuals and informal groups that were "caught in the act" of building social capital.
-In 2006, the Foundation and ECHO Council began jointly selecting and presenting the ECHO Awards at the Foundation's annual Community Luncheon.
+The Foundation presents the ECHO Awards annually at the Foundation's annual Community Luncheon.
 Each ECHO Award winner receives a gift of $1,000 to donate to a charitable organization of their choice.

 Video on ECHO's history (featuring past ECHO Award recipient Jeff Smith of Smittysnotes)